 While prior to the pandemic, a small percentage of the workforce disclosed their disabilities to their employers, as we all return to working out of our offices, there could be an increase in employees disclosing disabilities.
 This increase in disclosures will mean that any return to the office program will also require accommodation and support of these employees.

 Another realization coming out of the pandemic was that many offices did not provide flexibility for employees to work at their best.
 These choices are imperative for neurodiversity.
 Employees, especially those with learning and thinking differences who have trouble focusing, for example, are best served with more options for work spaces, like common and quiet areas.

 And beyond their office spaces, companies need to be mindful of their marketing and communications practices.
 Whether in-store or online, people with learning and thinking differences need to be considered – from research and design to development and implementation.
 The lack of accessibility in our society has become normalized, but again, the time is now for every business leader and marketer to change that.
 Content on digital platforms should be inclusive, accessible, and useful for everyone, including the 70 million people with invisible differences.

 For example, for someone with a learning and thinking difference, shopping online or interacting on social media could be daunting, even exhausting.
-Whether it’s too many pages or menu options, or ads that interfere while viewing content digitally, there is an opportunity to better optimize marketing and communications for the 1 in 5.
-Something as simple as making your typeface clear and distinguishable – literally “minding your p’s and q’s” – can shift the experience for those with learning and thinking differences, and in turn affect the perception of your brand.
+Whether it’s too many pages or menu options, or ads that interfere while viewing content digitally, there is an opportunity to better optimize marketing and communications for the one in five.
+Something as simple as making your typeface clear and distinguishable—literally “minding your p’s and q’s”—can shift the experience for those with learning and thinking differences, and in turn affect the perception of your brand.